 The beginning was unexpectedly challenging for our team - we barely collected the first 500 users in almost half a year, but… we hit more than 3000 less than a few weeks after that & got into the TOPS of Apple Store in the US, the UK, and in our home country - Lithuania.
 Statistics show that only around 13% of browser extensions on Chrome Store have more than 1k users, and we feel a bit special already!

 Honey makes money from affiliate commissions that it earns for every coupon that is redeemed via its extension.

-George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey about 11 years ago.
+George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey over 11 years ago.

 Honey is a browser plugin created by George Ruan and Ryan Hudson that automatically searches the web for the greatest prices for its customers.